deeplex/deeplex.github.io/guidelines/cpp.rst

  Formatting
 ------------

-The formatting is determined by the `.clang-format.json`, included in respective *Cookiecutter* templates.
+The formatting is determined by the `.clang-format.json`, included in respective *copier* templates.
 Changes are prohibited.
 Violation implies termination.